-Wireshark can read in an ASCII hex dump and write the data described into a temporary libpcap capture file.
+Wireshark can read in a hex dump and write the data described into a temporary libpcap capture file.
 It can read hex dumps with multiple packets in them, and build a capture file of multiple packets.
 It is also capable of generating dummy Ethernet, IP and UDP, TCP, or SCTP headers, in order to build fully processable packet dumps from hexdumps of application-level data only.
 Alternatively, a Dummy PDU header can be added to specify a dissector the data should be passed to initially.

 Wireshark understands a hexdump of the form generated by